hazirbas/poselstm-pytorch/README.md

 # Posenet implementation in PyTorch
 ## Implementation of [[PoseLSTM]](https://github.com/HEIMDAL13/posenet-pytorch/tree/lstm) is under development.

-This is an ongoing PyTorch implementation for PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.
+This is an ongoing PyTorch implementation for PoseLSTM and PoseNet, developed based on [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) code.

 ## Prerequisites
 - Linux